egel/egelance-pelican-theme/README.md

       && bower install \
       grunt watch

-> You can also link fresh build to your pelican theme folder.
-To do so just:
+> You can also link fresh build of theme to your pelican theme folder.
+>
+> To do so just:
 > 1. go througth development proces then build project with command: `grunt`
 > 2. Link theme to your site:
 >     ln -s <path to egelance repository>/build <path to pelican site>/theme/egelance